junxit/us-congress-bills-110/metadata.md

 - 2008-09-16 — Placed on the Union Calendar, Calendar No. 554.
 - 2008-09-16 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-857.
 - 2008-09-16 — Reported (Amended) by the Committee on Financial Services.
 H. Rept.
 110-857.
+- 2008-09-22 — Rules Committee Resolution H. Res.
+1476 Reported to House.
+Rule provides for consideration of H.R.
+5244 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on Financial Services now printed in the bill shall be considered as adopted.
+- 2008-09-23 — Considered under the provisions of rule H. Res.
+1476. (consideration: CR H8598-8613)
+- 2008-09-23 — DEBATE - The House proceeded with 10 minutes of debate on the Castle motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment inserting a new section providing a trigger for enactment.
+- 2008-09-23 — DEBATE - The House proceeded with one hour of debate on H.R.
+5244.
+- 2008-09-23 — House amendment offered
+- 2008-09-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-09-23 — Mr. Castle moved to recommit with instructions to Financial Services. (consideration: CR H8611-8612; text: CR H8612)
+- 2008-09-23 — On motion to recommit with instructions Failed by the Yeas and Nays: 198 - 219 (Roll no. 622). (text: CR H8612-8613)
+- 2008-09-23 — On passage Passed by recorded vote: 312 - 112 (Roll no. 623). (text: CR H8598-8602)
+- 2008-09-23 — Passed/agreed to in House: On passage Passed by recorded vote: 312 - 112 (Roll no. 623).(text: CR H8598-8602)
+- 2008-09-23 — Rule H. Res.
+1476 passed House.
+- 2008-09-23 — Rule provides for consideration of H.R.
+5244 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Bill is closed to amendments.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on Financial Services now printed in the bill shall be considered as adopted.
+- 2008-09-23 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H8598-8613)
+- 2008-09-23 — The previous question was ordered pursuant to the rule. (consideration: CR H8612)